Back to Projects

 Frontend

-The frontend is built with Next.js 16 and React 19, taking advantage of the latest features including Server Components and the new App Router.
-The UI is crafted using Shadcn/UI components with Tailwind CSS for styling.
+The frontend is built with Next.js 16 and React 19 using Feature-Sliced Design architecture for scalable code organization.
+The UI is crafted using Shadcn/UI components with Tailwind CSS and Turbopack for fast development builds.

 Key Features